dillonHe/EasyEDA-Documents/Tutorial-New/Introduction.md

 ### Version History
-It is easy to get this fundtion, right click the document which you need to find it's version like bellow image
+It is easy to get this function, right click the document which you need to find it's version like bellow image
 ![](./images/188_Introduction_VersionHistory.png)